World Amateur Golf Ranking

 The World Amateur Golf Ranking for men was introduced by The R&A, the governing body of the sport of golf outside the United States and Mexico, on 23 January 2007.
 It is based on the results of over 2,600 amateur tournaments per year (and amateurs participating in certain professional events) and is updated each Wednesday.
 Rankings are based on the players' average performances in counting events over a rolling period.
 This period was 52 weeks initially but was gradually expanded during 2016 to 104 weeks, similar to those of the Official World Golf Ranking.

 Like the Official World Golf Ranking for male professional golfers, the amateur ranking was initiated by The R&A to provide a more reliable means of selecting an appropriate field for one of its tournaments.
 The professional ranking was initially used to help set the field for The Open Championship and the amateur ranking plays a role in selecting the field for The Amateur Championship, which was previously selected mainly on the basis of national handicap systems.
 Other tournament organisers will be able to use the rankings to select players if they so wish.

 The first set of rankings featured over 1,000 players from 46 countries and was headed by the 2006 U.S. Amateur champion, Richie Ramsay of Scotland.

 In February 2011, the United States Golf Association (USGA) endorsed the rankings and announced it would use them for an exemption category in all their men's amateur championships, including the U.S. Amateur, beginning in 2011.

 The women's rankings were started in February 2011.
-Mitsuki Katahira was the first number one.
-Leona Maguire holds the record for most weeks at the top of the rankings with 135 weeks.
+Japan's Mitsuki Katahira was the first number one.
+American Rose Zhang holds the record for most weeks at the top of the rankings with 142 weeks.